 C2.
 Lines 59-60: “the highest statistical power”.
 Quite strong statement without arguments.
 The statistical choice of Baird et al. 2012, as well as this of this very study, is not the only available one (see upcoming comments).

 We agree that superlatives should be avoided in scientific writing.
 We mention sample size and sampling design (see following paragraph) as arguments now.
 We do not develop further, as the argument is thoroughly developed in the study itself (Baird et al. 2012).
-We replaced by more recent field study, with high statistical power (more mice sampled and more suitable statistical approach) and arguably improved sampling design,[…](line 60-63 new).
+The sentence now reads “[…] more recent field study, with high statistical power (more mice sampled and more suitable statistical approach) and arguably improved sampling design,[…] “(line 60-63 new).

 C3.
 Line 91 : “prevalence and abundance, the latter defined as parasite load in all hosts”.
 Bad definition of abundance.
 It is the mean of parasite loads (individual intensities) from the whole sample.
 It then includes the “zero” parasite loads, given an indication (even if weak) of the distribution: a lot of zero will reduced this potential parasite load of an given lambda individual, few zero will increased the mean value.